 Samantha's Developing Murder

-It's the classic murder mystery set-up, a will reading with various people in attendance from the catty daughter to the emotional second wife and one of them turns out to be a greedy, cold blooded murderer.
+It's the classic murder mystery set-up, a will reading with various people in attendance from the catty daughter to the emotional second wife and one of them turns out to be a greedy, cold blooded murderer, the question is; which one?
 Now whilst the usual is for one of the attendees to inherit the lot and then have to deal with threats to their life in "Mystery Woman: Snapshot" we get something different with a woman who believes she is being cheated out of her share of a business ending up dead with amateur sleuth Samantha in possession of a camera which may hold the key to solving the case.
 In truth whilst "Mystery Woman: Snapshot" is entertaining it is more because it is another "Mystery Woman" movie rather than because of the storyline being something special.

-But what that means is that "Mystery Woman: Snapshot" ends up feeling like an episode almost on auto-pilot with everyone doing what they had done previously but not bringing anything new to this movie.
+But what that means is that "Mystery Woman: Snapshot" ends up feeling like an episode almost on auto-pilot with everyone doing what they had done previously but not bringing anything new to this made for TV movie.
 As such Kellie Martin is lovely as Samantha and dogged in her sleuthing whilst Clarence Williams III is amusing in that semi laid back bookish way he played Philby.
 And I could go on because everyone plays there part in an okay manner but never anything more.

 What this all boils down to is that if you are a fan of the "Mystery Woman" movies then "Mystery Woman: Snapshot" is likely to entertain but it doesn't have anything to make it any more memorable than any of the other movies in the series.